DataBiosphere/terra-azure-relay-listeners/README.md

 `relayConnectionName`: Hybrid Connection name.
 Must the same value as the EntityPath.

-`listener.targetProperties.targetHost`: The local or private endpoint where the listener must forward all requests.
+`listener.targetProperties.targetHost`: The default local or private endpoint where the listener must forward all requests.

 `requestInspectors`: A list of request inspectors to be enabled.